dmortimer101/Telescope_Simulator/README.md

 ## Future Updates:

 1. Adaptive optics simulation
-2. parallelisaion of image generation for efficency
+2. parallelisation of image generation for efficiency

 ## Tips for usage: